xvik/dropwizard-guicey/src/doc/docs/concepts.md

 ## Options

-Dropwizard configuration is user specific (means user may (and should) change it).
-But sometimes developers needs some (probably hidden) low level flags to change code behaviour.
-For example, it could be important opinionated behaviour change or simply enabling debug opions (or test specific features).

-Most commonly such cases are solved with system properties, environment variables or static boolean flags.
-Instead, guicey introduce unified options concept.
+Dropwizard configuration covers most configuration cases, except development specific cases.
+For example, some trigger may be useful during application testing and be useless on production (so no reason to put it in configuration).
+Other example is an ability of low level tuning for 3rd party bundles.

+!!! note ""
+    [Options](guide/options.md) are developer configurations: either required only for development or triggers set during development and not intended to be changed later.

-* Options are declared with enum (each enum represents options group) to grant safety.
+* Options are declared with enum (each enum represents options group) with value type declaration to grant safety.
-Also, option declares it's value type.
 * Option could be set only in main bundle (in your application class)
 * You can access options anywhere: guice module, guicey bundle, and in any guice service by injecting special service
 * Options report is included into diagnostic report so you can see all option values.